xaaha/hulak/README.md

 | `-debug`  | Add debug boolean flag to get the entire request, response, headers, and TLS info about the api request                                                                                                                                                                                                                                                                | `-debug`                         |
 | `-dir`    | Run entire directory concurrently.
 Only supports (.yaml or .yam) file.
 All files use the same provided environment                                                                                                                                                                                                                                                     | `-dir path/to/directory/`        |
 | `-dirseq` | Run entire directory one file at a time.
 Only supports (.yaml or .yam) file.
 All files use the same provided environment.
 In nested directory, it is not guranteed that files will run as they appear in the file system.
 If the order matter, it's recommended to have a directory without nested directories inside it, in which case, files will run alphabetically | `-dirseq path/to/directory/`     |

+Interactive mode (`hulak` with no file/directory flags) now picks the request file first.
+If the selected file requires `{{.key}}`, Hulak then asks for environment selection.
+During slow file discovery, a spinner appears after a short delay.

 ## Subcommands